-- c.
-Remove battery.
-Refer to Section 7.10.1.6 Replacing Battery. - d.
-Bring to full charge, and store in a cool, dry place not subject to freezing.
+- Remove the battery.
+Refer to Section 7.10.1.6 Replacing Battery. - Bring to full charge and store in a cool, dry place not subject to freezing.

 Remember when working around storage batteries that all of the exposed metal parts are "live".
 Never lay a metal object across the terminals because a spark and short circuit will result.